 In Computer-Assisted Telephone Interviews (CATI) and Computer-Assisted Personal Interviews (CAPI), the data for current residence elsewhere were obtained after creating the roster of people staying at the sample unit and after asking the current residence questions.
+If it is determined that the housing unit is not the current residence of any household members, the CAPI instrument begins the battery of vacant housing unit questions.
 Beginning in 2013, in the Internet self-response instrument, the roster of people is not created.
 Rather, if no one is living or staying there for more than 2 months, it is established that the home is not the current residence of any household members and the instrument begins the battery of vacant housing questions.